boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

 # What is Redux?

-Everything you change in your application, included data and UI changes is contained in an object called `state`, so basicaly Redux is a store contains an application state and few really interesting methods.
+Everything you change in your application, including data and UI changes is contained in an object called `state`, so basically Redux is a store that contains the application state and a few interesting methods.

 ## State

-`State` is read only object contains information about your application.
+`State` is a read-only object contains information about your application.
 When you want to modify the state, you need to `dispatch` an `action`.

 ## Action

-`Action` is a plain javascript object, described in the simple way, includes an informations about changes in the application.
+Put simply, `action` is a plain JavaScript object including information about changes in the application.
-You can send action to the `store` using `store.dispatch()` method.
+You can send an action to the `store` using `store.dispatch()` method.
-Action minimum requirement is a `type` property.
+Action's minimum requirement is a `type` property.
 Example below:

 ```js
 {